Skip to primary menu Skip to main content Skip to footer content

 Support

-Generous support for the 2024–2025 Artist as Instigator residency at the National Public Housing Museum is provided by the Mellon Foundation and the Illinois Arts Council.
+Generous support for the 2024–2025 Artist as Instigator residency at the National Public Housing Museum is provided by the Mellon Foundation, the Illinois Arts Council, and the City of Chicago’s Department of Cultural Affairs and Special Events.